 Sugars are foundational to biological life and played essential roles in human evolution and dietary patterns for most of recorded history.
 The simple sugar glucose is so central to human health that it is one of the World Health Organization’s Essential Medicines.
 Given these facts, it defies both logic and a large body of scientific evidence to claim that sugars and other nutrients that played fundamental roles in the substantial improvements in life- and health-spans over the past century are now suddenly responsible for increments in the prevalence of obesity and chronic non-communicable diseases.

 Interestingly enough, while people certainly need fats and proteins to survive, your body can make glucose (BLOOD SUGAR) out of either.
-In other words, you can not only live by thrive without eating sugar (or for that matter, carbs in general) ---- it’s called a KETOGENIC DIET and has been used to treat people with neurological problems for the better part of the past century.
-And referring to sugar "medicine” is going way outside the scope of this study --- a study on “dietary” sugar.
+In other words, you can actually thrive without eating sugar (or for that matter, carbs in general) — it’s called a KETOGENIC DIET and has been used to treat people with neurological problems for the better part of the past century.
+And not to pick, but referring to sugar as “medicine” is going way outside the scope of this study — a study on “dietary” sugar.
 Touting a lack of physical activity as the primary cause of the OBESITY EPIDEMIC, Archer goes on to say…

 Thus, the purpose of this review is to provide a rigorous, evidence-based challenge to ‘diet-centrism’ and the disease-mongering of dietary sugar.
 The term ‘diet-centrism’ describes the naïve tendency of both researchers and the public to attribute a wide-range of negative health outcomes exclusively to dietary factors while neglecting the essential and well-established role of individual differences in nutrient-metabolism.
 My position is that dietary sugars are not responsible for obesity or metabolic diseases and that the consumption of simple sugars and sugar-polymers (e.g., starches) up to 75% of total daily caloric intake is innocuous in healthy individuals.

-I was sent a copy of this study by a friend who is not only a research guru, but one of the nation’s premiere FUNCTIONAL MEDICINE specialists (he's a renowned professor at one of the larges universities in the nation, as well as an MD with a world-wide practice specializing in treating people with problems that no one else can figure out).
-Considering that just a few days ago we discussed what separates good research from bad research (HERE); and considering I've shown you over and over again what excess sugar does to your system, Dr. Archer's position is untenable.
-Why would I say that?
+I was sent a copy of this study by a friend who is not only a research guru, but one of the nation’s premiere FUNCTIONAL MEDICINE specialists (he is an MD), a two-time professor-of-the-year at Ohio State University, as well as running a world-wide practice specializing in treating people with problems that no one else can figure out.
+I just happen to be the “village idiot” in a mastermind group he runs.

-Nobel Prize winner, Otto Warburg, was talking about the SUGAR / CANCER link nearly a century ago, and Alzheimer’s is now being referred to within a growing segment of the scientific community as TYPE III DIABETES.
+Nobel Prize winner, Otto Warburg, was talking about the SUGAR / CANCER link nearly a century ago (over 6,000 STUDIES on PubMed), and Alzheimer’s is now being referred to within a growing segment of the scientific community as TYPE III DIABETES.
 And on top of that we’re only just beginning to scratch the surface of the fact that sugar continues to be shown to arguably be THE MOST ADDICTIVE DRUG on the planet.
-So, when someone comes along saying that as long as we’re ‘healthy,’ 3/4 of our diet could be made up of sugar without adversely affecting us, I have to take exception.
+So, when someone comes along saying that as long as we’re ‘healthy,’ 3/4 of our diet could be made up of sugar and simple starches without adversely affecting us, I have to take exception.

 THE WORLD SUGAR RESEARCH ORGANIZATION